Nexfinity/CakeyBot-Wiki/changelists/changelist-2024.md

 # March 4th - Role XP Multipliers
 ## Added
 * Added the ability to create up to 5 role multipliers for leveling XP.
+* Added the ability for custom bot servers to use custom avatar/usernames on social feed embeds.

 # March 2nd - Locale Updates
 ## Fixed